carlinhoshk/website/src/content/docs/gitpod-dedicated/guides/getting-started.md

 <div class="ml-6 mt-macro">

 > ℹ️ Choose this option if you already use AWS Cognito.
-AWS Cognito is also a good option in a testing or PoV scenario where you don't have an IDP you can easily integrate with.
+AWS Cognito is also a good option in a testing or Proof of Value (PoV) scenario where you don't have an IDP you can easily integrate with.
 In this scenario, most settings should be left at their defaults.

 _Follow the [Cognito User Pool setup process](https://eu-central-1.console.aws.amazon.com/cognito/v2/home), then copy the necessary values into the Gitpod SSO Configuration UI_